primzcm/CSIT327-G7-ProbeTect/DOCS_UPDATES.md

 Record of notable changes to code and docs.
 Add entries with date, scope, and brief summary.

+## 2025-11-07 - Account profile page

+- Accounts: Added a protected profile view with form-driven updates for first/last name and email plus account summary template.
+- Navigation: Linked the profile page into the global header and surfaced inline status messaging on the profile screen.
+- Tests: Introduced coverage to ensure the profile view enforces authentication and persists edits.

 ## 2025-10-15 - Landing page updates

 - Landing: Took out the pricing buttons and the pricing section on the home page so the focus stays on the free workflow.